Skip to main content

 Krishna came up and hugged his nephew.
 Abhimanyu touched his feet.

-" Fight till the very end Putra, sometimes winning is not everything, your bravery is."
+" Fight till the very end, Putra, sometimes winning is not everything, your bravery is."

-" Pitashri has told me to smile at my enemies even in death Mamashri.
+" Pitashri has told me to smile at my enemies even in death, Mamashri.
 That defeats them."

-" Parth told right Vatysa."
+" Parth told the right Vatysa."

-" Tatshri I can break the chakravyuh, Please permit me to enter it."
+" Tatshri, I can break the chakravyuh.
+Please permit me to enter it."

 " But how?
 Only Arjun knew it."

-" Yes, He told my mother and I learnt from the womb.
+" Yes, He told my mother, and I learnt from the womb.
 But I don't know the way out.
-So after you get out please help me out."
+So after you get out, please help me out."

-" But if you don't know it, you don't need to go, we will wait for Arjun to return."
+" But if you don't know it, you don't need to go; we will wait for Arjun to return."

-" It will be too late Tatshri, we can't afford to lose our army this way."
+" It will be too late, Tatshri, we can't afford to lose our army this way."

-" All right but you stay close to us.
-We four brothers will help you out Putra."
+" All right, but you stay close to us.
+We four brothers will help you out, Putra."

 " I will not be defeated by you cowards!
-None of you could kill me alone and you have come like a pack of wild animals."
+None of you could kill me alone, and you have come like a pack of wild animals."

-He hurdled the wheel like Krishna's chakra and it hit Laxmana and killed him.
+He hurdled the wheel like Krishna's chakra, and it hit Laxmana and killed him.

 " That is what you get for calling me Mitra and doing this to me.
 Cowards!
 All of you!"
 Abhimanyu roared at Laxmana, his cousin and husband to Balarama's daughter.
 They had been childhood friends.

-Seeing him kill Laxmana the Kauravas were angrier and Kritavarma attacked him from behind.
-The mace hit his head and he fainted.
+Seeing him kill Laxmana, the Kauravas were angrier, and Kritavarma attacked him from behind.
+The mace hit his head, and he fainted.
 The Kauravas ripped him apart.
-He only smiled at them not giving them the satisfaction of their kill.
-Outside the Vyuh his Uncles stood helpless crying and pleading.
-Before he finally lost his senses he remembered a smiling face that said, " I will wait for you, Arya."
+He only smiled at them, not giving them the satisfaction of their kill.
+Outside the Vyuh, his Uncles stood helpless, crying and pleading.
+Before he finally lost his senses, he remembered a smiling face that said, " I will wait for you, Arya."

 " Uttara!"
 Abhimanyu fell unconscious and took his last breath.

 The news spread like wildfire, how eight Maharathi had killed one.
 Arjun rushed to grab his son's blood-soaked body.
 His rage grew.
-He cursed his brothers, he cursed his friend Krishna.
+He cursed his brothers; he cursed his friend Krishna.
 Only he could save his son.
-Knowing why the Pandavas couldn't help him all his anger was directed at Jayadrath.
+Knowing why the Pandavas couldn't help him, all his anger was directed at Jayadrath.
 He wanted revenge.

 Uttara being Consoled

-" No you will not, the future of the Kuru Dynasty is with you Uttara."
+" No, you will not, the future of the Kuru Dynasty is with you, Uttara."
 Krishna's voice was cold.

 " Take him with you, give him life, set me free, I want to go with Arya."

-" He is still months away from birth, we can not do that to the child, he is our only hope."
+" He is still months away from birth; we can not do that to the child.
+He is our only hope."

 " Hope?
 What about my hope?
 My sacrifices?
 Arya? " Never had anybody seen the Princess of Matsya so angry and brave.
 She was indeed his Ardhangini.
 Her anger was breaking the barriers of royal behaviour.